 Ed McMahon's Surprising Relationship with Publishers Clearing House

-Do You Think of Ed McMahon Delivering PCH's Oversized Checks?
+Do You Think Ed McMahon Worked for PCH?
 Think Again!

 When Ed McMahon passed away, one question came up over and over again: how will Publishers Clearing House notify their winners now?
-The answer is easy: they'll notify their winners the same way they always have, because Ed McMahon never worked for PCH.com!
+The answer is easy: they'll notify their winners the same way they always have... because Ed McMahon never worked for PCH!

 Why Is Ed McMahon Associated with Publishers Clearing House?

 American Family Publishers (AFP) is no longer in business.
 They were a New Jersey-based competitor of Publishers Clearing House, and they had a similar business model.
-Both companies were direct marketers who sold magazine subscriptions.
+Both companies were direct marketers who sold magazine subscriptions and other products.

-AFP was faced with lawsuits about deceptive marketing practices, much like PCH.
-The company changed its name to American Family Enterprises before filing for bankruptcy in 1998, according to Wikipedia.
+AFP changed its name to American Family Enterprises before filing for bankruptcy in 1998, according to Wikipedia.

 Who Was Sweepstakes Celebrity Ed McMahon?: